Extra Dark Brownies with Coffee Mascarpone Frosting

 Description

-Extra Dark Brownies with Coffee Mascarpone Frosting are rich, fudgy, and perfectly balanced with a tangy, creamy topping.
-Finished with a dusting of cocoa powder, they’re an elegant winter treat that’s indulgent yet not overly sweet.
+Finished with a dusting of cocoa powder, these are an elegant winter treat that’s indulgent yet not overly sweet.

 Ingredients